CakeDC/cakephp-api/docs/Documentation/overview.md

 The filename should follow the same nomenclature.
 However, the location of the file itself depends upon your *versioning* strategy.

 Service layer contemplates a versioned API if it is enabled by settings.
-Enabling it allow you to scale your **Services** by versioning them as your applications grows.
-The benefit of this isn't so obvious when developing your application internally, yet becomes very important if you expose your service as an external API.
+Enabling it allows you to scale your **Services** by versioning them as your applications grows.
+The benefit of this isn't so obvious when developing your application internally, but becomes very important if you expose your service as an external API.

 The *version* of your **Service** is determined by convention, this being the name of the subdirectory under ```app/Service/```, or in a plugin.
-For example, if the first version of your ```ExampleService``` were to be "v1", you'd create file ```app/Service/v1/ExampleService.php``` in ```App\Service\v1``` namespace.
+For example, if the first version of your ```ExampleService``` were to be "v1", then you'd create file ```app/Service/v1/ExampleService.php``` in ```App\Service\v1``` namespace.

 You can then create a new version of your **Service** by simply creating a new class under ```app/Service/v2/ExampleService.php```. **Services** may also be loaded from plugins using dot notation.

 ### Routing

 Returning back to newly created FooService class.
 It must have declared ```loadRoutes``` method that defines this service behavior.
-Inside this method we should not use default Router class, because we should not rewrite current cakephp router states during our service url analyze.
-Instead api plugin provide ```ApiRouter```.
+Inside this method we should not use default Router class, because we should not rewrite the current cakephp router states while we analyze our service url.
+Instead, api plugin provide ```ApiRouter```.

-Imagine we want to have /foo/publish action that should accept HTTP POST requests.
+Imagine we want to have a /foo/publish action that accepts HTTP POST requests.
-In this case we define next ```loadRoutes``` function.
+In this case we would define the ```loadRoutes``` function.

 ```php